sullyps/alcove/docs/developer-guide.md

 You're finally ready to test everything!
 Make note of the current time.
 Then, edit the time in the `machine.ini` schedule to be a few minutes in the future (remember these times are in 24-hour UTC).
 Change the time in the `alcove.ini` summary schedule to be one minute after that.
 Now, start Alcove again using `npm start`.

 After the time in `machine.ini` has passed, check the logs for any errors, and check `<project_root>/data/backup-test/alpha` for a timestamped backup folder.
 Inside that folder, check for `essay.txt` and `another-file.md`.
-If any files besides those two exist, something went wrong.
+If any files besides those two exist or if no files exist, something went wrong.

 After the time in `alcove.ini` has passed (one minute later), check your email for an HTML email containing a summary of the system status and each machine.